 Basilica di San Marino, Italy

 The impressive Basilica di San Marino was designed in the popular Neo-classical style and built around the same time as the Palazzo Pubblico above, in the early 19th century.
-It was constructed right on the foundations of an old Romanesque church from the 4th century that had since been abandoned.
-The building consists of a majestic entrance with a massive doorway, eight gigantic stone columns rising up to the roof above, a large staircase leading from the public square right to the front door, and just sheer and impressive size.
+It was constructed on the foundations of an old Romanesque church from the 4th century that had since been abandoned.

 You can — and should — spend a bit of time appreciating the sheer size and magnificence of the structure from the outside.
 But the beauty doesn’t end there.
 Once you get inside the church, it only gets better.
-Inside, the massive open space swallows you up and encapsulates you in classic basilica style.
+Inside, the massive open space swallows and encapsulates you in classic basilica style.
 The long walkway down the middle is standard among many churches, but the outside walls are adorned with seven altars.

-You read that right, seven!
-Each altar has its own artwork and decor making it worth every second you spend checking it out, but none of them compete with the high altar at the heart of the church.
 Prominent among the rest, the high altar immediately grabs your attention and directs it towards its statue of St. Marinus and a nearby urn holding the remains of the same religious figure.
 It’s a beautiful place drowning in rich history that should be part of anyone’s to-do list that is visiting San Marino.

 Museo di Stato (National Museum) — Best for History Lovers